 |13.||Panasonic LX100 II||Y||stereo / mono||-||-||micro||2.0||Y||-||Y|

 |14.||Panasonic FZ1000||Y||stereo / mono||Y||-||micro||2.0||Y||Y||-|

 It is notable that the 70D has a microphone port, which is missing on the LX100.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 So what conclusions can be drawn?
 Is there a clear favorite between the Canon 70D and the Panasonic LX100?
+Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 70D: